 - assisting humanities researchers to succeed in FP7 calls.

-Prof. Sean Ryder, National University of Ireland, Galway, is the Chair of the HERA Network, and the Irish Research Council for Humanities and Social Sciences (IRCHSS) acts as network coordinator.
+Prof. Sean Ryder, National University of Ireland, Galway and member of the Irish Research Council is the Chair of the HERA Network Board.
+The Arts and Humanities Research Council of the UK (AHRC) are the network coordinators.

 HERA Joint Research Programme (HERA JRP)

 In 2009, HERA launched its first Joint Research Programme (HERA JRP) with a total budget of €16.4 M. HERA JRP pools national and European funding under the real common pot funding mechanism.
 It is currently funding 19 transnational humanities research projects under two research themes “Cultural Dynamics: Inheritance and Identity” and “Humanities as a Source of Creativity and Innovation”.
 To know more about HERA JRP "Cultural Dynamics: Inheritance and Identity" and "Humanities as a Source of Creativity and Innovation" please click here.

 In 2012, HERA launched its second Joint Research Programme (HERA JRP) with a total budget of €18M under the theme " Cultural Encounters".
 To know more about HERA JRP Cultural Encounters please click here.